MTKruto/MTKruto/README.md

 - **Unopinionated.** No hidden behaviors.
 - **Extensible.** Highly customizable.

 > Note: MTKruto has not reached version 1.0.0 yet.
-We highly recommend not to use it in production.
+While it can run in production, we currently do not recommend depending on it for critical projects.

 ## Get Started